Transit City: Funding and costs

 On 25 March 2010, the Ontario provincial government announced their decision to postpone $4 billion of funding to Metrolinx for the MoveOntario 2020 project, which included funding for Transit City.
 Miller had expressed discontent and condemned McGuinty, who had earlier promised to provide full funding for Transit City in order for it to be built before the 2015 Pan American Games in Toronto.

-The initial investment was to create approximately 100,000 jobs.
+The initial investment was projected to create approximately 100,000 jobs.
 The stated reason for the decision was a $21.3 billion deficit in the 2010 provincial operating budget.
-Standard economic metrics, however, show that as stimulus, Transit City adds significantly to provincial tax revenues, and given the province's 50-year amortization, the plan overall reduces Ontario's annual budget deficit.
-This caused widespread debate, protests and criticism of Premier McGuinty by politicians and local groups.
-As a result of the postponement, the plan has since been scaled down and expected completion dates have been further pushed back.
+Standard economic metrics, however, show that as stimulus, Transit City would have added significantly to provincial tax revenues, and, given the province's 50-year amortization, the plan overall would have reduced Ontario's annual budget deficit.
+The funding deferral caused widespread debate, protests and criticism of Premier McGuinty by politicians and local groups.
+As a result of the postponement, the Transit City plan was scaled down and expected completion dates were pushed farther back.

-The delay in funding, according to Miller, meant that the priority LRT lines (Scarborough RT, Etobicoke–Finch West and Eglinton Crosstown) would not be able to meet their planned construction and opening dates; work on the Sheppard East line would proceed as its construction had already begun.
-Despite the controversy over the funding, Metrolinx negotiated a deal with Bombardier Transportation for a new fleet of trams or light rail vehicles which would be used on future Transit City lines.
+The delay in funding, according to Miller, meant that the priority LRT lines (Scarborough RT, Etobicoke–Finch West and Eglinton Crosstown) would not be able to meet their planned construction and opening dates, whereas work on the Sheppard East line was to proceed as its construction had already begun.
+Despite the controversy over the funding, Metrolinx negotiated a deal with Bombardier Transportation for a new fleet of light rail vehicles which were to be used on future Transit City lines.

-Since the announcement, the City of Toronto and community groups began a lobbying campaign to restore funding, similar to the campaign leading to the initial funding.
-Mayor Miller condemned the funding delay and requested riders to contact their members of provincial parliament to have the government restore the funding.
+After the announcement, the City of Toronto and community groups began a lobbying campaign to restore funding, similar to the campaign leading to the initial funding.
+Mayor Miller condemned the funding delay and requested riders contact their members of Provincial Parliament to have the government restore the funding.
 Other Transit City advocates petitioned and organized rallies to promote the immediate construction of the projects.

 The Public Transit Coalition was launched by transit riders to counter the delay in Transit City funding.
 On 21 April 2010, the group held an event at the Toronto City Hall Council Chambers.